christosgalano/christosgalano.github.io/_drafts/general/protocol-buffers.md

 Now that we have covered the basics, let's look at an example to see how all these concepts come together.

-For those of you who don't know or haven't the site's [Music Corner](https://christosgalano.github.io/music-corner/) yet, I am a big fan of classical music.
+For those of you who don't know or haven't visited the site's [Music Corner](https://christosgalano.github.io/music-corner/) yet, I am a big fan of classical music.

 So, let's create a simple library for classical music.
 The main entities we will be working with are song, composer, and library.